A7med373/GpsTracker/README.md

   - `lng` (required): Longitude
   - `speed` (optional): Speed in km/h
   - `ts` (required): Timestamp (format: YYYY-MM-DD HH:MM:SS)
+- **Response**:
-- **Response**: 200 OK with body "OK" or 400 Bad Request with error message
+  - 200 OK with body "OK" on success
+  - 400 Bad Request with error message if parameters are missing or invalid
+  - 500 Internal Server Error with error message if a database error occurs

 ### Retrieving Location Data